mael-bertocchi/epitech-minilibc-tester/README.md

 The tester will compile your project and execute the tests, displaying the results in the terminal.

+## Options

+The tester script accepts the following options:

+- `-h` or `--help`: Display the help message.
+- `-s` or `--skip-compile`: Skip the library compilation step.
+- `-t` or `--test`: Specify a list of function to test.
+The tester will only run the tests for the specified functions.

 ## How to write tests

 The tests are defined in the `tests.json` file and follow a specific schema to ensure consistency and correctness.
 You can find some examples already written in that file.